 If to Employer: Clean Energy Fuels Corp.
-3020 Old Ranch Parkway, Suite 400 Seal Beach, California 90740 Facsimile: Attention: President and Chief Executive Officer If to Employee: Peter J. Grace or at such other address as a party may from time to time in writing designate.
+3020 Old Ranch Parkway, Suite 400 Seal Beach, California 90740 Facsimile: Attention: President and Chief Executive Officer or at such other address as a party may from time to time in writing designate.
 Each such notice or other communication shall be effective (i) if given by telecommunication, when transmitted to the applicable number so specified in this Section 7(b) and an appropriate answerback or confirmation of delivery is received, (ii) upon receipt, if given by U.S. certified mail, return receipt requested, addressed as aforesaid, or (iii) one day after being deposited with a reputable overnight courier, addressed as aforesaid.